Masters Family History Download the NEW Legacy genealogy software deluxe version 6 for US$29.95 or about £15

 The "last post" is played

-A service is held every evening at the Menim Gate Memorial to remember the fallen soldiers.
+A service is held every evening at the Menin Gate Memorial to remember the fallen soldiers.

 It started initially in July 1928 and has been held every night since !929 (excepting during part of WW2).

-Memorial panels with the names of the fallen soldiers on the Menim Gate
+Memorial panels with the names of the fallen soldiers on the Menin Gate

 Part of panel 8 of the Menim Gate